janmarthedal/janmr.com/_posts/2009-04-20-the-game-of-nim.markdown

 ### Finishing Remarks

-According to Fascicle 1 of <a href="http://www-cs-faculty.stanford.edu/~uno/taocp.html">The Art of Computer Programming</a>, Volume 4, by <a href="http://www-cs-faculty.stanford.edu/~uno/">Donald E. Knuth</a>, the binary operator XOR, {% imath \oplus %}, was known long before operators such as binary *AND* and binary *OR*, because it is so intimately tied to the Nim game.
+According to Fascicle 1 of [The Art of Computer Programming](http://www-cs-faculty.stanford.edu/~uno/taocp.html), Volume 4, by [Donald E. Knuth](http://www-cs-faculty.stanford.edu/~uno/), the binary operator XOR, {% imath \oplus %}, was known long before operators such as binary *AND* and binary *OR*, because it is so intimately tied to the Nim game.
 For the same reason, the XOR operator has often been called the &#8220;nim sum&#8221;.

 <div style="float:right"><a href="{% amazon numbers-games %}"><img src="{% bookcover numbers-games %}" /></a></div>

-Note how the definition of the {% imath \star n %}-games resembles one of the standard ways to construct the <a href="http://en.wikipedia.org/wiki/Natural_number">natural numbers</a>.
+Note how the definition of the {% imath \star n %}-games resembles one of the standard ways to construct the [natural numbers](http://en.wikipedia.org/wiki/Natural_number).
 Other than its obvious relation to the Nim-game, this is perhaps one of the reasons that {% imath \star n %}-games are sometimes called *nimbers*.
-Generalized numbers and games are the subject of the book <a href="http://en.wikipedia.org/wiki/On_Numbers_and_Games">On Numbers and Games</a> by <a href="http://en.wikipedia.org/wiki/John_Horton_Conway">John H. Conway</a>.
+Generalized numbers and games are the subject of the book [On Numbers and Games](http://en.wikipedia.org/wiki/On_Numbers_and_Games) by [John H. Conway](http://en.wikipedia.org/wiki/John_Horton_Conway).

-<a href="http://www.wikipedia.org">Wikipedia</a> has some relevant pages in relation to this article, see <a href="http://en.wikipedia.org/wiki/Impartial_game">impartial game</a>, <a href="http://en.wikipedia.org/wiki/Combinatorial_game_theory">combinatorial game theory</a>, and <a href="http://en.wikipedia.org/wiki/Sprague–Grundy_theorem">Sprague–Grundy Theorem</a>.
-See also the blog entry on <a href="http://blog.plover.com/math/sprague-grundy.html">The Universe of Discourse</a>.
+[Wikipedia](http://www.wikipedia.org) has some relevant pages in relation to this article, see [impartial game](http://en.wikipedia.org/wiki/Impartial_game), [combinatorial game theory](http://en.wikipedia.org/wiki/Combinatorial_game_theory), and [Sprague–Grundy Theorem](http://en.wikipedia.org/wiki/Sprague–Grundy_theorem).
+See also the blog entry on [The Universe of Discourse](http://blog.plover.com/math/sprague-grundy.html).